logzio/documentation/docs/user-guide/cloud-siem/integrations/siemplify.md

 **Before you begin, you'll need**:

 * An active account with Siemplify.
-* An active account with Logz.io.
+* An active Logz.io account.
 * A valid [Logz.io API](https://app.logz.io/#/dashboard/settings/manage-tokens/api) token.
 Contact support if your account doesn't have one.

 ### 1. Add a Logz.io instance to your Siemplify workspace